GregUtas/robust-services-core/docs/RSC-Coding-Guidelines.md

 Prefer to generate a log (`Debug::SwErr`) and return a failure value.

 ## Tagged comments
 Some comments identify work items.
-They have the form `//a`, where `a` is an alphabetic character.
+They have the form `//a`, where `a` is usually an alphabetic character.
 The following are currently used:
+- `//&` is used in [`main.cpp`](/rsc/main.cpp) to comment out things that might be enabled in a subset build
+- `//>` is an internal constant that can be changed to alter behavior
 - `//b` is a basic call enhancement
 - `//c` is a CodeTools enhancement
 - `//d` is a decoupling enhancement